 What Should be Taught: Six hundred years prior to Long, Islamic Spain’s Az-Zahrawi and Ibn Zuhr, among other Muslim surgeons, performed hundreds of surgeries under inhalation anesthesia with the use of narcotic-soaked sponges which were placed over the face.

 What is Taught: During the 16th century, Paracelsus invented the use of opium extracts for anesthesia.

 What Should be Taught: Muslim physicians introduced the anesthetic value of opium derivatives during the Middle Ages.
 Opium was originally used as an anesthetic agent by the Greeks.
 Paracelsus was a student of Ibn Sina’s works from which it is almost assured that he derived this idea.

 What is Taught: Modern anesthesia was invented in the 19th century by Humphrey Davy and Horace Wells.

 What Should be Taught: Modern anesthesia was discovered, mastered and perfected by Muslim anesthetists 900 years before the advent of Davy and Wells.
 They utilized oral as well as inhalant anesthetics.

 What is Taught: The concept of quarantine was first developed in 1403.
 In Venice, a law was passed preventing strangers from entering the city until a certain waiting period had passed.
-If, by then, no sign of illness could be found, they were allowed in.
+If by then, no sign of illness could be found, they were allowed in.

-What Should be Taught: The concept of quarantine was first introduced in the 7th century A.D. by Prophet Muhammad, who wisely warned against entering or leaving a region suffering from plague.
+What Should be Taught: The concept of quarantine was first introduced in the 7th century A.D. by Prophet Muhammad, who wisely warned against entering or leaving a region suffering from the plague.
 As early as the 10th century, Muslim physicians innovated the use of isolation wards for individuals suffering from communicable diseases.